Chatbot Analytics: The 7 Most Important Metrics To Track Success

 You will never be able to predict every single question a customer can ask you, but the more questions you prepare your chatbot for, the better.

-Try to map out all likely customer conversations and cover as many eventualities as possible.
+If this is the type of chatbot you choose, try to map out all likely chatbot conversations and cover as many eventualities as possible.

 3. Average handling time (AHT)